How to Measure Training Effectiveness: A Practical Guide

 Adding a Financial Lens with Phillips ROI

-4. Calculate the ROI: Finally, use the standard formula: (Net Program Benefits / Program Costs) x 100.
-If your net benefits were $50,000 and your costs were $20,000, your ROI would be a very healthy 150%.
+- Calculate the ROI: Use the standard calculation: (Net Program Benefits / Program Costs) x 100.
+If your net benefits reached $50,000 and your total costs were $20,000, your ROI is 150% (verify current internal accounting methods for calculating overhead).

 Pinpointing Your Key Training Metrics